fenago/apache-cassandra/lab_2.md

 prefer the approach of a microscopic view of how the data model relates to the physical storage.
 By doing so, you can grasp the key points more quickly and understand the inner working mechanism more clearly.
-CQL is covered extensively in the next chapter.
+CQL is covered extensively in the next lab.